sksorde/node-siebel/node-siebel-rest/siebel-claims-native/README.md

 ## Siebel Claims Demo

 This project was built using React-native and deployed to Expo.
-Yarn was the nuild tool.
+Yarn was the build tool.
 It requires the following dev tools installed on the build machine:
  - Nodejs
  - Yarn